kazuibasou/hyper-dk-series/README.md

 Return the number of hyperedges that nodes with degree k and nodes with degree k' share.

-See Ref.
+See Section 2.2 in Ref.
 [1] for the detailed definition.

 Example: